 OCTA would be issued a Section 10(a)(1)(B) permit by USFWS and a Section 2835 permit by CDFW.
-Under the terms of the Implementation Agreement (IA), the take of Covered Species would be authorized for Covered Projects and Activities over a 40-year Permit term.
+Under the terms of the Implementation Agreement (IA), the take of Covered Species would be authorized for Covered Activities over the Permit term.
 OCTA is responsible for implementation of the Proposed Plan.
 OCTA will act as the NCCP Administrator and be responsible for filling the roles of Preserve Manager and the Monitoring Biologist, either directly with OCTA staff, or by delegation to another entity (e.g., to public entities such as Orange County Parks or State Parks, or to a contracted private entity).
-OCTA or Caltrans would be the Construction Lead and responsible for construction of Covered Projects in compliance with the avoidance and minimization requirements of the Plan.
-Caltrans, as owner/operator of the freeway system, will most often be the Construction Lead.
-Caltrans is not a signatory to the Proposed Plan and will participate under the
+OCTA or Caltrans would be the Construction Lead and responsible for construction of covered freeway improvement projects in compliance with the avoidance and minimization requirements of the Plan.
+Caltrans, as owner/operator of the freeway system, will be included as a Participating Special Entity.
+Caltrans will usually be the Construction Lead and in those situations OCTA will issue a project specific Certificate of Inclusion that will describe the authorized take and required avoidance and minimization measures as set forth in the Plan.